stacklane/docs/🗄/Article/models/containers.md

 # One Level Deep {#depth}

-Containers may be one level deep &mdash; one parent container may have any number of contained types, however those child types may not themselves be containers.
+Containers may be one level deep -- one parent container may have any number of contained types, however those child types may not themselves be containers.

 Keep in mind that [model links](/🗄/Article/models/fields.md#model-links) are another way